An explanation of Mondrian's oeuvre by Michael Sciam

 Layout C

 On the other, the field inside the square remains whole with layout C but is reduced in size and exposed to the dynamic influence of two lines running through the center of the composition.
-With layout D the large square opens up on two sides, splits in two, and multiplies in red, blue, and yellow.
-As has already been widely discussed, the common denominator of the three new layouts is the effect of making the equivalence of opposites more dynamic and relatively multiple while opening it up to color.
+With layout D the large square splits in two multipliesappearing now in red and blue or blue and yellow and opens up on two sides.
+As has already been widely discussed, the common denominator of the three new layouts is the effect of making the equivalence of opposites more dynamic, opening it up to colors, and therefore relatively multiple.

-It should be pointed out that the schemata I use here for explanatory purposes (the four layouts) are to be understood as interpretive models that can clearly be applied to Mondrian’s work but in no way exhaust it.
+It should be pointed out that the schemata I use here for explanatory purposes (the four layouts) are to be understood as interpretative models that can clearly be applied to Mondrian’s work but in no way exhaust it.
 They must be seen in an open and flexible way.
-In actual fact, the work proceeds as a single corpus and we can therefore find combinations and overlappings of the various layouts that constitute different solutions to a single need, namely to make the equivalence of opposites dynamic.
+The work proceeds as a single corpus and we can find combinations and overlappings of the various layouts that constitute different solutions to a single need, namely to express in a dynamic form the equivalence of opposites, that is, the square proportion.

 Mondrian made sketches and used them as a basis for the compositions he wished to produce.
 These sketches were, however, like variations on a single inner design that took different forms on emerging at his fingertips.
 The painter proceeded intuitively and the schemata used in this explanation should not distort what was actually a fluid and uninterrupted process.